lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 ### Fragmentation Parameters(TBD)
+In terms of how SCHC is defined in RFC 8724, your large non-IP packet can still be considered a "SCHC Packet".
+I guess you may need to either take the following into account to be RFC 8724-compliant:

+            "If the header compression process is
+            unable to actually compress the packet header, the packet with the uncompressed header is still called a SCHC Packet (in this case, a RuleID is used to indicate that the packet header has not been compressed)."

 * Rule ID.
 The Fragmentation Rule ID is given when choosing the profile according to the fragmentation mode require.
 1 bit can be used to recognize each mode.